Wroclaw Wine Guide

 - Kojsówka: Standout producer making waves in Polish wine circles

 Are they world-class?
 Not yet.
 But they're interesting, improving rapidly, and worth trying for the curiosity alone.
-Ask at Pijalni — they stock the best Polish natural wine selection in the city.
+Ask at any of the natural wine bars — several stock Polish producers, and staff are happy to walk you through what's available.

 Wine Events & Tastings

-Regular tastings and producer events at Wroclaw's wine bars — follow @pijalni.winobistro and local wine bars on Instagram for announcements.
+Regular tastings and producer events at Wroclaw's wine bars — follow local wine bars on Instagram for announcements.
+Most host monthly tastings, and some bring in visiting producers for special evenings.

 What to Know Before You Go